“Have the same mindset of Christ Jesus.”

 Let me also be clear about your flesh, your body.
 There’s nothing wrong with your flesh, God likes your flesh.
-Your flesh was His idea!
+It was His idea!
 It is but a tool for your spirit!
-It is a costume made up of matter for your non-matter, supernatural self, to be in on this earth.
+It’s a costume made up of matter for your non-matter, supernatural self, to be in on this earth.
 You are hitching a ride in your flesh for 70, 80, or 100 years.
 Although there’s nothing bad about your flesh, it has a parasite in it called sin which we inherited from Adam (see Romans 5:12, 7:17-20).
 When we walk by that parasite’s desires, we are walking by the flesh–not our body.
 But as you walk by your true spiritual identity rather than by the flesh, you will be putting to death sin each day!
 (See Romans 6:12).

 God wants us to choose to think, feel, and act like Him.
 This happens when Christians simply be themselves!
 All we gotta do is wake up each day and say, “Good morning, God.
 I sure do love you.
 Help me to be who you’ve already made me to be, in my spirit.
 Help me to walk this out!
 I’m ready!
 I’m available!
-Let’s go!
+Let’s go!”